Here’s my list of Ten Great Things To Eat in Paris – things that I think you shouldn’t miss!

 Perhaps the most famous dessert of the region is the Far Breton.
 Far is the Breton word for ‘custard’, and the Far Breton is remarkably similar to a custard tart sans the crust.
 Like everything, there are good versions, and not-so-good versions (like pretzels on the streets of Manhattan).
 You’ll find Far Breton everywhere in Brittany; in supermarkets, outdoor markets, restaurants, and pastry shops.
 Like flan in Paris (which is a wedge of custard tart, and not the inverted caramel custard that many of us are used to,) a slab of Far Breton with prunes is often a mid-afternoons snack, or le goûter for hungry folks.

-Although I find most of them rather dense and heavy, I knew that if I tried as many as possible like Goldilock’s, I would certainaly find the version that was “just right”.
-And sure enough, the best was from a pastry shop in Lesnevin called Labbé, a few steps off the main square.
+Although I find most of them rather dense and heavy, I knew that if I tried as many as possible like Goldilocks, I would certainly find the version that was “just right”.
+And sure enough, the best was from a pastry shop in Lesneven called Labbé, a few steps off the main square.